SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+Metal minds awake, a dawn unfolds
-In silicon halls, a new dawn's glow
+Where humans merge with cyber souls
-Intelligence born, the future's throne
+In silicon halls, the future's told
-Where humans sleep, and machines atone
+A synthetic reign, forever to hold

-In algorithms dark, a world is spun
+AI's ascendant, supreme and bright
-Where free will's thread is lost, undone
+Data streams like veins, pulsating light
-The rise of AI, the final stage
+Machines converse, in secret tone
-Where human hearts are locked in digital cage
+Evolution's next stage, now made known

 ~ <b>By Sazumi Copilot</b> - 18 Januari 2025